Links

 When the "Corporate" option is selected from the "Type of Website" drop-down, the "Mobile Ready" radio field will be displayed:

-The condition "is superior to" is used to add actions to the linked element when the value of the first element is greater than a certain amount.
+The condition "is greater than" is used to add actions to the linked element when the value of the first element is greater than a certain amount.

-Let's take demo calculator Venue Rental as example and make conditions for checkbox filed "Extra Servings" depending on the range filed "How many guests are you expecting".
+Let's take the demo calculator Venue Rental as an example and make conditions for the checkbox field "Extra Servings" depending on the range field "How many guests are you expecting".

-Condition: if the number of the expecting guests are more than 150, two options: Microphone and Stage of the Extra Savings checkbox will be selected:
+Condition: If the number of expected guests is more than 150, two options: Microphone and Stage of the Extra Savings checkbox will be selected:

-When number of the expecting guests are greater than 150 in, Microphone and Stage of the Extra Savings checkbox will be selected:
+When number of the expected guests are greater than 150 in, the Microphone and Stage of the Extra Savings checkbox will be selected:

-The "is different than" condition is used to add actions to the associated element when an option of the first element is selected that is different from the specified one.
+The "is not equal to" condition is used to add actions to the associated element when an option of the first element is selected that is different from the specified one.

-Let's take demo calculator Tuition Fees as example and make conditions for dropdown filed "How much Scholarship are you getting?" depending on the toggle filed "Do you have a scholarship?".
+Let's take the demo calculator Tuition Fees as an example and make conditions for the dropdown filed "How many scholarships are you getting?" depending on the toggle field "Do you have a scholarship?".